SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

 Access to Term Components
 -------------------------

-The internal term representation distiguishes between the following classes of terms:
+The internal term representation distinguishes between the following classes of terms:

 1) **Atomic terms** include constants of Boolean, bitvector, arithmetic, scalar, and uninterpreted types, and variables and